HannesParth/CommandGodot/README.md

 There are several differences from the first example of a command.

-`@warning_ignore("unused_parameter")` does what it says: it makes the compiler ignore the `unused_paramter` warning, removing it from the code editor warnings and the debugger.
+`@warning_ignore("unused_parameter")` does what it says: it makes the compiler ignore the `unused_parameter` warning, removing it from the code editor warnings and the debugger.
 Many people I know find it easy to ignore warnings in those areas, but I like to keep them clean. \
 We ignore this warning because `PersistentCommand` is a base class; the `execute` function is meant to be overridden by its child classes and its parameters are meant for exactly those, not for the base class itself. \
 That `push_error` is there for the same reason.
 Since we do not have abstract classes or interfaces, it is useful to have something else tell us if we made a mistake when overriding the function.

 Now, for the parameters.
-The setup of this project specifies that all planned commands affect an Entity.
+In this project’s setup, all planned commands affect an Entity.
 Handing its reference over like this is an example of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection). \
 On the other hand, `data` is for *everything else* a command might need.
 To keep this as type safe as possible, [inner classes](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#inner-classes) are used to clearly define the data parameters.

 For an example, let's look at the [persistent command implementation for moving an entity](./persistent_commands/per_movement_command.gd):